 Watering globes are ideal for indoor potted plants that need regular watering.
 For instance, I use my watering globe all the time on my Areca Palm and it’s fantastic to keep it constantly watered.

 However, some plants don’t like wet soil and prefer to be left to dry completely before being watered.
 My Dracaena Fragrans and Snake Plant don’t do well with the watering globe as they prefer less water.
+To check if a watering globe is suitable for your plant, I suggest using a plant moisture meter to monitor the wetness of the soil and see if it’s keeping your plant healthy.

 Also, watering globes only work for medium to large plants as they can only be used in deep pots (to keep them from falling over).
 They won’t fit in tiny plant pots.